 While some strains of HPV can cause cervical cancer, strains that cause genital warts carry a very low risk of cervical cancer.
 Those high-risk HPV strains are part of what we look for with pap smears.

 For immunocompromised people, like those with HIV/AIDS or who have had an organ transplant and take medications to prevent rejection, it can be impossible to get rid of warts entirely.
-For these people, there is also a very small chance that a wart could become cancerous.
+For these people, there is also a very small chance that it could become cancerous.

-When is a bump or wart a cause for concern?
+When is a bump a cause for concern?

 You should have a bump checked by your doctor if it: